ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-simojo/thesis.md

 ArUco marker.
-By default, the ROS module `aruco_detect` for the Clover 4 is capable of publishing the positions of ArUco markers as *TF frames*, which is a data type ROS uses to standardize multiple frames of reference in the context of a global frame of reference. [@clover] With the goal of tracing out four characters along an invisible plane using the drone's motion, the group demonstrated that their method of using ArUco markers kept the quadcopter's position within 0.1 to 0.2m of the desired waypoints, on average.
-They attribute haphazard positioning of the ArUco markers and improperly defined PID controller values to the cause of the error. [@bogatov2021]
+By default, the ROS module `aruco_detect` for the Clover 4 is capable of publishing the positions of ArUco markers as *TF frames*, which is a data type ROS uses to standardize multiple frames of reference in the context of a global frame of reference [@clover].
+With the goal of tracing out four characters along an invisible plane using the drone's motion, the group demonstrated that their method of using ArUco markers kept the quadcopter's position within 0.1 to 0.2m of the desired waypoints, on average.
+They attribute haphazard positioning of the ArUco markers and improperly defined PID controller values to the cause of the error [@bogatov2021].

-Path planning FIXME [@gugan2023]
+Path planning FIXME [@gugan2023].

 # Method of approach